Loughborough Grammar School: History

-The school was founded in the Parish Church in the centre of Loughborough in 1495, but was moved by the trustees of the Burton Charity to its present location in 1852.
+The school moved by the trustees of the Burton Charity to its present location in 1852, with the foundation stone having been laid by the Bishop of Peterborough in August 1850.
 A purpose-built site on Burton Walks became its permanent home, initially consisting of the main school building, lodgings, and a gatehouse at the Leicester Road entrance.
 These buildings were Grade II Listed in the 1980s.